 - 1 tbsp vanilla extract

-- In a bowl sift the flou, add the yeast and stir.
-Create a hole in the middle and add melted butter (now warm), 1 egg, warm milk, vanilla extract, sugar and a pinch of salt.
+- Put the two types of flour and active dry yeast in a bowl and stir.
+Create a hole in the middle and add wamr melted butter, egg, warm milk, vanilla extract, sugar and a pinch of salt.

-- Begin to mix the ingredients then knead by hand or with the mixer for 5 minutes.
+- Begin to mix all ingredients then knead by hand or with a stand mixer with a dough hook for 5 minutes.
 The dough will be sticky but do not add more flour.

-- Cover the bowl with a plastic wrap and let rise in a warm place until doubled in volume (about 1 hour).
+- Cover the bowl with a plastic wrap and let rise in a warm place until it doubles in volume (about 1 hour).

 - After this time, deflate the dough and place on a lightly floured surface.
 Divide into 4 pieces and stretch each piece into long strip then join 4 tips.